$\alpha$ Effect and Magnetic Diffusivity $\beta$ in Helical Plasma under Turbulence Growth

 From the viewpoint of magnetohydrodynamics (MHD), the net diffusivity consists of the molecular diffusivity \(\eta\) and the turbulence diffusivity \(\beta\).
 Similar to \(\alpha\) and \(\beta\), \(\eta\) is also a tensor that is reciprocally related to the conductivity \(\sigma\).
 The characteristics of \(\eta\) depend on both temperature and density.
-More critically, \(\eta\) is characterized by the frequency \(\omega\) and the magnetic field \(B\). \(\eta\) can take on negative values depending on \(\omega\) and \(\omega_{cs}\).
-The possibility of a negative diffusion coefficient for the damping wave was reported by \citet{1970JPlPh...4..595K}, which was subsequently refuted by \citet{1971JPlPh...5..131M}.
-Nevertheless, $\eta_{ij}$, when analyzed using kinetic models, still has the potential to become negative depending on the wave frequency $\omega$ and the cyclotron frequency $\omega_{cs} (\sim B)$.
-Interestingly, MHD simulations of decaying magnetized plasma systems demonstrate the inverse transport of magnetic energy due to negative diffusion, regardless of the conditions typically associated with inverse cascade \citep{2013PhRvE..87c3002M, 2015PhRvL.114g5001B, 2017MNRAS.472.1628P}.
+More critically, \(\eta\) is characterized by the frequency \(\omega\) and the magnetic field \(B\). \(\eta\) can take on negative values depending on \(\omega\) and \(\omega_\mathrm{cs}\). {When $\eta$ is analyzed using kinetic models, this tensor has the potential to become negative depending on the wave frequency $\omega$ and {the cyclotron frequency $\omega_\mathrm{cs} (= qB/2\pi m$, q: charge, m: mass of the particle)}.
+Interestingly, MHD fluid simulations of decaying magnetized plasma systems also demonstrate the inverse transport of magnetic energy due to negative diffusion, regardless of the conditions typically associated with inverse cascade} \citep{2013PhRvE..87c3002M, 2015PhRvL.114g5001B, 2017MNRAS.472.1628P}.
 However, the inverse transport of magnetic energy in the decaying system is more related to turbulent diffusivity rather than molecular properties.
 In this article, we investigate the negative turbulence diffusivity, the \(\beta\) effect in the helically forced system.
-This highlights the fluidic dominance over the electromagnetic \(\alpha\) effect in plasmas composed of many charged particles.\\
+This highlights the fluid dominance over the electromagnetic \(\alpha\) effect in plasmas composed of many charged particles.\\